sbt/website/src/reference/02-DetailTopics/02-Configuration/17-Remote-Caching.md

 #### remoteCacheId

-As of sbt 1.4.0, `remoteCacheId` uses Git commit id.
-A better implementation might be to use the sum of content hash for all inputs to avoid unnecessary network IO.
+As of sbt 1.4.2, `remoteCacheId` uses hash of content hashes for input sources.